iwekardum/insyca-Suite/README.md

 #inSyca Suite
-Components for Integration and Communication
+- Components for Integration and Communication
+- Tools for Microsoft BizTalk Server to simplify integration tasks
+- Modular architecture for reusable components
+- Written in C# with .NET Framework

 ⚠️ **Legacy Project**
 This project was originally developed as a set of open source tools for Microsoft BizTalk integration.